zacharygraziano/bigtext/README.md

 ## Developers

-This project uses Serverless framework and is split across 3 Lambda functions:
+This project uses Serverless framework and is split across the following Lambda functions:
 - the `/generate` handler
 - the `/send` handler
 - the `big` Lambda